 Under-specified STPs

-needs updating
+*** needs updating

 Path

 The Path describes a route through the topology.
 When present in a Connection Request, the Path specifies a set of Service Termination Points (STPs) that the Connection transits, and in the order the connection must transit them.
 Within a reserveRequest, the Path, at a minimum, must specify the ingress and egress STPs for the Connection.
 Additional intermediate transit points may be included, and when present, they are considered a required constraint on the Connection’s route and must be honored.